Increasing FAFSA Completion: Comparisons of Projects Across SREB States

 Figure 2

-Percentage of State and Local Higher Education Funding Used for Student Financial Aid by State, FY 2022
+Percentage of State and Local Higher Education Funding Used

-After the first year of implementation, Alabama’s FASFA completion graduation requirement yielded a dramatic improvement in the number of FAFSA completions from the prior year, moving its rank among states from 34th to 9th in 2022 ( see Figure 1).
+After the first year of implementation, Alabama’s FASFA completion graduation requirement yielded a dramatic improvement in the number of FAFSA completions from the prior year, moving its rank among states from 34th to 9th in 2022 (see Figure 1).
 Alabama also showed (see Figure 3) significant improvement from the prior year in all types of schools and communities, ranking 1st in improvement in FAFSA completion at low income, high income, high minority, low minority, suburb, town and rural schools as well as ranking 2nd in improvement in city schools.

 Figure 3

-Percentage Change in FAFSA Completion Year-Over-Year by Selected Characteristics through 5/27/22 in AL
+by Selected Characteristics through 5/27/22 in AL

 Figure 5